Forgotten Forty Farm

 Open to working arrangements and potentially willing to discuss sale with the right buyer.
 Short term leasing may be an option, depending on the intended use.
 Open to other business options such as farmer's market hosting, retail farm store, farm stays and education.

 We would like to bring more people together in the local community through this land we steward.
-We are open to discussing ideas and sharing our 3 generations of knowledge of working this property.
+We are open to discussing ideas and sharing our 3 generations of knowledge and experience developing this property.

 Mentoring